-1 (check each that applies):
+Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):

-X State Medicaid Agency ☐ Weekly
+区 State Medicaid Agency ☐ Weekly

 Operating Agency ☐ Monthly

-Sub-State Entity Quarterly
+☐ Sub-State Entity Quarterly

-Other Specify: Annually

-★ Continuously and Ongoing

 Other Specify:

+⊠ Continuously and Ongoing

+□ Other

+Specify:

-nethods for discovery and remediation related to the perational. $lue{m{\Theta}}{m{No}}$ $m{m{Ves}}$ uality Improvement Strategy in place, provide timelines to design ne assurance of Financial Accountability that are currently non-
+thods for discovery and remediation related to the assi- grational.
+Improvement Strategy in place, provide timelines to design urance of Financial Accountability that are currently non-

+No Yes

-Please provide a detailed strategy for assuring identified strategies, and the parties responsible g Financial Accountability, the specific timeline for implementing le for its operation.
+ncial Accountability, the specific timeline for implementing its operation.